dexterklui/notes/Computer/Backend/sql.md

 GROUP BY branch_id;
 ```

+- You must GROUP BY any **non-aggregate** columns in the SELECT
+- You can GROUP BY columns not in the SELECT

 #### Having Clause

 `HAVING` specifies the conditions that must be satisfied by the result of the